djwhatle/know-your-flow/README.md

 ## What's in the repo?

-This repository contains the Arduino code for the demo, as well as code for an Android application which can communicate with the hardware via Bluetooth SPP at 9600 bps.
+This repository contains the Arduino code for the demo, as well as code for an Android application which can communicate with the hardware via Bluetooth SPP at 9600 baud.

 ## What components do I need to build this?